wso2/docs-is/en/includes/references/grant-types-in-asgardeo.md

 ![How the authorization code grant works]({{base_path}}/assets/img/references/grants/authorization-code.png)

-1. The user visits the client application and requests for login through Asgardeo.
+1. The user visits the client application and requests for login through {{ product_name }}.
-2. The client application redirects the authorization code request to Asgardeo.
+2. The client application redirects the authorization code request to {{ product_name }}.
-3. Asgardeo prompts the user to enter credentials.
+3. {{ product_name }} prompts the user to enter credentials.
 4. The user enters the credentials.
-5. After successful authentication, Asgardeo sends the authorization code to the client application.
+5. After successful authentication, {{ product_name }} sends the authorization code to the client application.
-6. The client application uses this authorization code to request an access token from Asgardeo.
+6. The client application uses this authorization code to request an access token from {{ product_name }}.
-7. Asgardeo sends the access token and ID token to the client application.
+7. {{ product_name }} sends the access token and ID token to the client application.
 8. The client application can now request user information from the resource server by providing the access token.
 9. The resource server returns the requested user information to the client application.